-The assumptions used are those adopted for the Administering Authority's IAS19 report and are different as at 31 March 2024 and 31 March 2023.
-The actuary estimates that the impact of the change in financial assumptions to 31 March 2024 is to decrease the actuarial present value by £35m.
-The actuary estimates that the impact of the change in demographic and longevity assumptions is to decrease the actuarial present value by £5m.
+The assumptions used are those adopted for the Administering Authority's IAS19 report and are different as at 31 March 2025 and 31 March 2024.
+I estimate that the impact of the change in financial assumptions to 31 March 2025 is to decrease the actuarial present value by £102m.
+I estimate that the impact of the change in demographic assumptions is to decrease the actuarial present value by £102m.